FAQ - Definitions and concepts

 News from VANA - in your inbox!

-Sign up for VANA's newsletter and we wil keep you updated on the producer responsibility for packaging, important deadlines and everything that companies need to keep track of before the producer responsibility comes into force in October 2025!
+Sign up for VANA's newsletter and we'll keep you updated on producer responsibility, important deadlines and everything that companies need to keep track of!